 Brian Lindgren

 Day job: IT project manager.
 I spend my weeks running software sprints, writing risk registers, and explaining to stakeholders why "it depends" is a complete answer.
-Then on Saturdays I go out to the garage, make cuts I should have measured twice, and learn something the hard way.
-The two jobs have more in common than I expected — both involve documentation that looks clear until someone actually tries to follow it, and both involve a lot of moments where you stare at what you built and wonder if the spec was wrong or you were.
+Then Saturday morning I go out to the shop in Brooklyn Park, make the cut I should have measured twice, and figure out whether the plan failed or I did.
+The two jobs have more in common than I expected.
+Both involve documentation that looks clear until someone actually tries to follow it.
+Both involve moments where you stare at what you built and wonder where the spec went wrong.

 How I review plans

 Every plan I write about here I've built from.
-Not assembled from someone else's build-along — actually built, in my shop, with the tools a non-professional weekend woodworker owns.
-I note what the time estimates in the plan assumed versus what it actually took.
-I flag where the instructions were ambiguous enough that I had to stop and re-read three times.
-I write down what skill level the plan actually requires versus what the cover page claims.
-Minnesota winters test heated-garage assumptions that plans from warmer states quietly bake in.
+Actually built, in my shop, with the tools a non-professional weekend woodworker owns.
+I track what the plan's time estimate said and what the build actually took.
+I flag where the instructions were ambiguous enough that I stopped, re-read, and still was not sure what step three meant.
+I note the gap between the skill level claimed on the cover and the skill level the build actually required.
+Minnesota winters test heated-garage assumptions that plans from warmer states quietly include.

 Posts by Brian Lindgren